Cuillin Hills seen from Elgol

 8. Lealt Falls

-Also on the Trotternish Peninsula, Lealt Falls offers a dramatic display as the River Lealt plunges 90 metres through a steep gorge before meeting the sea.
+Also found on the Trotternish Peninsula, Lealt Falls puts on a striking show as the River Lealt drops around 90 metres through a narrow gorge on its way to the sea.

 9. Neist Point